towns-protocol/towns/doc/casablanca/Casablanca.md

 When new node joins storage pool, its local storage is empty.
 To perform it's fair share of work in need to receive some chunk replicas, so load on all nodes in the network is equal.

-Rebalancer ([[#Rebalancing]]) notices new nodes and move some chunks to it through rebalancing process.
+[Rebalancer](#rebalancing) notices new nodes and move some chunks to it through rebalancing process.
 During each rebalancing period limited number of chunks is moved to the new node to avoid overwhelming it and giving it a chance to complete transfer in the grace period.

 ## Voluntarily Leaving Storage Pool

 Node can voluntarily leave Casablanca Network by unstacking.
 Unstacking consists of two periods: during *grace period* node continues to receive rewards and unstacking decision can be reversed by node operator.
 After *grace period*  is over, node stop receiving rewards and *evacuation period* starts.
 During *evacuation period* node does not receive rewards, but must stay online to avoid slashing.
-At the start of *evacuation period* node is marked as `leaving` and rebalancing process described in [[#Rebalancing]] marks batches of node's chunks replicas as `leaving`.
+At the start of *evacuation period* node is marked as `leaving` and [rebalancing process](#rebalancing) marks batches of node's chunks replicas as `leaving`.
 Replicas are marked in batches to avoid overload of the node.

 Once all chunks are transfered, node can leave network without slash penalty.

 ## Involuntarily Leaving Storage Pool

-If node is unavailable for extended period of time, it is declared as `dead` (see [[#Validation of Stream Storage]]).
-Rebalancer ([[#Rebalancing]]) notices `dead` node and marks all node's chunk replicas as `dead` which leads to allocation of the `new` replicas.
+If node is unavailable for extended period of time, it is declared as `dead` (see [#Validation of Stream Storage](#validation-of-stream-storage)).
+[Rebalancer](#rebalancing) notices `dead` node and marks all node's chunk replicas as `dead` which leads to allocation of the `new` replicas.

 Node being `dead` incurs slash penalty.
 If node comes back from the `dead`, its chunks are marked as `alive` again.